MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 **Just for comparison on how far the scaling has come for base models:**
 - OpenAI GPT-2 XL (2019): $1.5\text{B}$ parameters, trained on $100\text{B}$ tokens
-- FAIR Llama 3.1 (2024): $405\text{B}$ parameters, trained on $15\text{T}$ tokens
+- FAIR LLaMA 3.1 (2024): $405\text{B}$ parameters, trained on $15\text{T}$ tokens
 - DeepSeek-V3-0324 (2025): $671\text{B}$ parameters, trained on $14.8\text{T}$ tokens

 **What do we get from those Base models?**<br>Base models have been built architectually and they have been exposed to the pretraining step we discussed earlier.
 The latter of these two is arguably the most expensive step for producing a capable LLM, but it is not the last.
 Think of it like this: Now that a model was exposed to the pretraining data, and we can attain it, the model may have projected concepts and insights from correlations in the token sequences into its weights, but nothing more.
 The model has no strategy for how to use insights in context or what style to respond in.
 It is still a blank slate in terms of how to apply the information it got exposed to.

-We can find out what base models like Llama 3.1 405B behave like when accessing them through e.g. [Hyperbolic](https://app.hyperbolic.xyz/models/llama31-405b-base).<br>This costs money, though.
+We can find out what base models like LLaMA 3.1 405B behave like when accessing them through e.g. [Hyperbolic](https://app.hyperbolic.xyz/models/llama31-405b-base).<br>This costs money, though.

-Here's what it looks like when asking the Llama 3.1 405B base model to solve a simple math problem:<br>
+Here's what it looks like when asking the LLaMA 3.1 405B base model to solve a simple math problem:<br>
 <center>
 	<img src="./img/llama31_2+2_2.png" />
 </center>